2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 There are some guidelines your contributions should meet to be added to the book.

-- Algorithms **must** be written in pseudo-code first, in a platform agnostic way: the pseudocode version is the one that is published by the CI/CD system.
+- Algorithms **must** be written in pseudo-code first, in a platform agnostic way: the pseudocode version is the one that all the language-specific versions are based on.
 If you want to put other type of code, like C++ or Python, you can, in the appropriate "listings" folders but there must be a pseudo-code version.
-- The most important algorithms (like search algorithms or graph navigation ones) should have at least a big-O estimate of their worst case (although this won't be mandatory), other estimates in addition to this one are welcome (slices of code don't necessarily need estimates, but you can add them if you think they would help).
+- The most important algorithms (like search algorithms or graph navigation ones) will greatly benefit from a big-O estimate of their worst case (although this won't be mandatory), other estimates in addition to this one are welcome (slices of code don't necessarily need estimates, but you can add them if you think they would help).
 This will help the reader distinguish between better and worse-performing algorithms.
 - You should avoid using overly technical terms, if possible.
 If that is not possible, then you should define such term in the "Glossary" appendix of the book and add a ~[g]~ at the end of the term (so that the reader knows such term is in the glossary).
+- If you want to add a `{{placeholder}}`, remember to follow that with a `<<!--TODO: ..... -->` so that it's easy to understand what's missing.

 These are not strict requirements, they won't make your pull request get rejected, but you may be asked to tweak some things.